loelschlaeger/mathe_fuer_wiwis/README.md

 👷 The book is built using the [bookdown](https://bookdown.org/) R package and [GitHub Pages](https://pages.github.com/).

 🐣 This book is written and updated during the winter term 2022/23 and the summer term 2023.
-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply [open an issue](https://github.com/loelschlaeger/mathe_fuer_wiwis/issues/new).
+If you have a suggestion that would make this better, please [open an issue](https://github.com/loelschlaeger/mathe_fuer_wiwis/issues/new).